 Properly maintaining your slide outs is all about preventative maintenance, to prevent failures, diagnosis, and major repairs regular maintenance is required.
-Owning a RV can be fun, but what happens when your slide out is stuck in the in or out position.
-Maybe it needs to be removed for repairs, damage or even for replace the carpet.
+Owning an RV can be fun, but what happens when your slide out is stuck in the in or out position?
+Lack of maintenance can cause major damage, in some cases requiring the room to be removed for repairs, damages or even for replacing the carpet or repairing linoleum.

-Here some pictures why it’s so important to have your slide-out inspection performed once a year.
+Here are some pictures why it’s so important to have your slide-out inspection performed once a year.

 Protect Your Slide-Out Floor

 Talkin’ RV Tech – When do I release my RV slide-out button?